turingschool/try-turing/be-weekend/what-is-bee/index.md

 <small>Source: Mozilla.org</small>
 <br>

-## What is Back-End Engineering?
+## What is Back End Engineering?

-In a broad sense, Back-End engineering is concerned with managing and manipulating ​data​ (aka information).
+In a broad sense, Back End engineering is concerned with managing and manipulating ​data​ (aka information).

 Consider a website like VCA Hospitals.
 When we view the landing page, what are the parts we actually care about?
 Why did we come here in the first place?
 In the screenshot below, the light blue box outlines the opportunity for the user to get **dynamic data** that will have to come from _somewhere_.
-That _somewhere_ is what Back-End engineering is concerned with.
+That _somewhere_ is what Back End engineering is concerned with.

 !["VCA screenshot"](../assets/vca.png)

-When we talk about Back-End engineering, we're often thinking of the programming tasks involved in making this possible:
+When we talk about Back End engineering, we're often thinking of the programming tasks involved in making this possible:

 - Storing data and accessing it later
 - Verifying that data is accurate